If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

 To start, you will want to have at least 10 – 15 boards.
 That gives your readers a good portfolio of content and a reason to follow you.
 Let’s say you blog about homeschooling.
 You could add boards such as preschool, grade school, high school, education, discipline, etc. (of course, with proper board names and descriptions).

 Look at the pinners you follow and see what they are doing.
 You do not want to copy them, of course, but you can get inspiration from what they are doing to help you develop your boards.

-To create a board, visit your profile and click on the red plus in the create a board image (the very first board you will see beneath your profile).
+To create a board, visit your profile and click on the Create directly under your name.

 They matter.
 And they matter a lot.
 You must have a good, high-quality image on your pins.
 They should tell a quick story as to what they will learn in your article.
 Also, adding text overlay with your title will finish telling the story.
 Look at these two examples.

 You can see on the first one; we know nothing about the post.
 The image tells me nothing.
 However, if you notice, the second image tells me what I need to know.
 The image shows me a clean space, which works well with the title.
 I would click on the second image much more often so I could learn more about it.

 The image is more than what you see – it is also the text overlay.
 Readers need to know what the post will teach them by merely looking at the image.
 You will want to learn how to make pinnable images or consider purchasing Pinterest templates.

 5. Pin Descriptions